Coarse assembly maps: Local homology theories

-\begin{ex} On a path quasi-metric space every closed decomposition is coarsely and uniformly excisive. \hB \end{ex}
+\begin{ex} On a path quasi-metric space every closed decomposition is coarsely and uniformly excisive \cite[Ex.~5.21]{buen}. \hB \end{ex}

-Let $\bC$ be a cocomplete stable $\infty$-category and consider a functor $E:\UBC\to \bC$. \begin{ddd} We say that $E$ satisfies excision if $E(\emptyset)\simeq 0$ and for every \ubs $X$ and uniformly and coarsely excisive closed decomposition $(A,B)$ of $X$ the square
+Let $\bC$ be a cocomplete stable $\infty$-category and consider a functor $E \colon \UBC\to \bC$. \begin{ddd} We say that $E$ satisfies closed (open) excision if $E(\emptyset)\simeq 0$ and for every \ubs $X$ and uniformly and coarsely excisive closed (open) decomposition $(A,B)$ of $X$ the square

 is cocartesian. \end{ddd}